Lanigithub/OOP_C-_JAVA_APEX_PYTHON/README.md

 }

 static void Main(string[] args)   // pre-defined method Main( String[] args) accepting string array of arguments
-                            //To create an object myObject and call to execute the methods or display the attributes using object dot notation myObject.field
+                            //To create an object myObject and call to execute the methods or display the attributes using object dot notation myObject.fiel
 {

 Car myObject= new Car( );    // Create an object myObject using new car();

 myObject.maxSpeed = 200;      //initialize  the maxSpeed arrtibute and now its an object in the class